-With regards to the O-SCORE evaluation form (Figure 3), residents felt that the most valuable components were the written comments section (8/16; 50%) and the overall procedural competence field (3/16; 19%).
-No residents felt the 8 Likert-scale questions were the most valuable aspect of the O-SCORE application.
-12/16 (75%) felt that the frequency at which cases were randomly selected for evaluation was appropriate.
-Overall, 11/16 (69%) of residents agreed that the evaluations provided through the O-SCORE were a true indicator of the level of their surgical skill.
-100% of residents felt the electronic O-SCORE application made obtaining evaluations much easier compared to their previous experience with paper-based O-SCORE evaluations.
+With regards to the O-SCORE evaluation form (Fig. 3), residents felt that the most valuable components were the written comments section (8/16; 50%) and the overall procedural competence field (3/16; 19%).
+No residents felt the eight Likert scale questions were the most valuable aspect of the O-SCORE application.
+Twelve of 16 (75%) felt that the frequency at which cases were randomly selected for evaluation was appropriate.
+Overall, 11/16 (69%) residents agreed that the evaluations provided through the O-SCORE were true indicators of the level of their surgical skill.
+All (100%) residents felt the electronic O-SCORE application made obtaining evaluations much easier compared to their previous experience with paperbased O-SCORE evaluations.
 Finally, 13/16 (81%) residents felt that the O-SCORE application as a combined surgical log and evaluation tool has made an overall positive impact on their residency training.